 We have the expertise and facilities to repair boilers - including re-tubing - or design and manufacture steel boilers of all types: marine or locomotive, vertical or horizontal, suitable for coal or gas firing.
-The boiler shop is well-equipped and employs a full-time coded welder - our notified body is Royal & Sun Alliance who approve all new designs and inspect boilers during construction.
+The boiler shop is well-equipped and employs two full-time coded welders - our notified body is British Engineering Services who approve all new designs and inspect boilers during construction.
 New boilers are CE-marked and supplied with complete documentation, including original material, welding and hydraulic test certificates.
 We are happy to quote for single boilers, or multiples - we regularly build in batches of up to 24 at a time.

 Equipment in the boiler shop includes: